jsc2020/documentation-user/ecommerce/managing_products/stock.rst

    :align: center

 .. note::
-    This tool does not require the Inventory app to be installed.
+    This tool requires the Inventory app to be installed.

 .. tip::
     If one item is no longer sellable, unpublish it from your website.
 If it comes to